 J. STANLEY HULL has been a director of Palatin since September 2005.
-Mr. Hull has over three decades of experience in the field of sales and marketing.
-Mr. Hull joined GlaxoSmithKline, a research-based pharmaceutical company, in October 1987 and retired as Senior Vice President, Pharmaceuticals in May 2010, having previously served in the R&D organization of Glaxo Wellcome as Vice President and Worldwide Director of Therapeutic Development and Product Strategy - Neurology and Psychiatry.
-Prior to that, he was Vice President of Marketing - Infectious Diseases and Gastroenterology for Glaxo Wellcome.
-Mr. Hull started his career in the pharmaceutical industry with SmithKline and French Laboratories in 1978.
+Mr. Hull has over three decades of experience in the field of sales, marketing and drug development.
+Mr. Hull joined GlaxoSmithKline, a research-based pharmaceutical company, in October 1987 and retired as Senior Vice President, Pharmaceuticals - North America in May 2010.
+Mr. Hull was responsible for all commercial activities including sales, marketing, sales training and office operations.
+Previously Mr. Hull served in the R&D organization of Glaxo Wellcome as Vice President and Worldwide Director of Therapeutic Development and Product Strategy - Neurology and Psychiatry.
+Prior to his service in the R&D organization he was Vice President of Marketing - Infectious Diseases and Gastroenterology for Glaxo Wellcome-U.S. Mr. Hull started his career in the pharmaceutical industry with SmithKline and French Laboratories in 1978.
 Mr. Hull received his B.S. in business administration from the University of North Carolina at Greensboro.